shwetachavan555/Mintclassic-company-storage-analysis/README.md

-# Inventory Analysis - MauntClassics
+# Inventory Analysis of  Mint Classics Company- relational database MauntClassics

 ## Overview
-This project analyzes inventory data to optimize warehouse storage and reduce overstock.
+This project analyzes the relational database "MauntClassics" to optimize warehouse storage and reduce overstock.
 The goal is to make data-driven decisions for warehouse closure while maintaining supply chain efficiency.

 # Key Insights
 - High Sales Products: The majority of stock movement.
-- Oversold Items: Inventory tracking improvements needed.
+- Oversold Items: Inventory tracking improvements are needed.
   Negligible Normal & Overstocked Products: Warehouse space can be optimized.
 # Key Takeaways:
   High Sales: The business moves inventory efficiently, but supply chain management needs optimization to prevent stockouts.